-The Tajiks are the second most prominent ethnic group in Afghanistan after the Pashtuns.
+Though their exact numbers are uncertain and as with other communities are contested, previous estimates have suggested that Tajiks make up around 27 per cent of the population, making them the second largest ethnic group in Afghanistan after the Pashtuns.
 They make up the bulk of Afghanistan’s elite, with considerable accumulated wealth within the community.
 As a result of this wealth and levels of education, they wield a significant political influence within Afghanistan.
-Being of Central Asian origin they maintain a kinship with the 4 million ethnic Tajiks that live in the neighbouring Central Asian state of Tajikistan.
+Being of Central Asian origin they maintain a kinship with the 7 million ethnic Tajiks who live in the neighbouring Central Asian state of Tajikistan.

-Most Tajiks are Sunni Muslims, with a minority of Twelver Imami Shi’a (in the west around the city of Herat), and speak a form of Dari (Farsi dialect) close to the national language of Iran.
-They belong to an ethnic group that appears not to have retained the memory of their tribal past, which as a result seems lost in ancient times.
+Most Tajiks are Sunni Muslims, with a minority of Twelver Imami Shi’a in the west around the city of Herat, and speak a form of Dari (Farsi dialect) close to the national language of Iran.
+They belong to an ethnic group that appears not to have retained memories of their tribal past, which as a result seems lost in ancient times.
 Instead, unlike the Pashtuns they have no specific social structure, and Afghan Tajik loyalty patterns evolve around the village and family.
-Interestingly they appear to have adopted the social and cultural patterns of their neighbours in the regions where they live.
+Interestingly, they appear to have adopted the social and cultural patterns of their neighbours in the regions where they live.

 Targeted as Soviet supporters

-The close links between Tajiks and Afghanistan’s Durani dynasty provided many Tajiks with opportunities to accumulate wealth and access modern education.
-However since they were closely linked to the regime overthrown with Soviet support in 1978, they came under heavy attack during that war.
-Tajik farms in and around Kabul were shelled and they were forced to evacuate or to mobilize to defend themselves.
-The mobilization led to the formation of several resistance groups, the most prominent of which was that of Ahmed Shah Massoud of Panjshir who was assassinated shortly before 11 September 2001.
+The close links between Tajiks and Afghanistan’s Durani dynasty provided many Tajiks with opportunities to accumulate wealth and access to modern education.
+However, since they were closely linked to the regime overthrown with Soviet support in 1978, they came under heavy attack during that war.
+Tajik farms in and around Kabul were shelled, and they were forced to evacuate or to mobilize to defend themselves.
+The mobilization led to the formation of several resistance groups, the most prominent of which was that of Ahmed Shah Massoud of Panjshir, who was assassinated shortly before 11 September 2001.

-Tajiks, although influential in Afghan politics, have only ruled Afghanistan for two brief periods, first in 1929 when Habibullah Kalakani ruled Afghanistan for nine months and the second time in 1992 when Burhanuddin Rabanni became president under the Peshawar Accord, and who was subsequently ousted from Kabul by the Taliban in 1996.
-Tajiks are increasingly mobilizing themselves politically and are associated with the Jamiat-e Islami party.
+Tajiks, although influential in Afghan politics, have only ruled Afghanistan for two brief periods, first in 1929 when Habibullah Kalakani ruled Afghanistan for nine months and the second time in 1992 when Burhanuddin Rabbani became President under the Peshawar Accord, and who was subsequently ousted from Kabul by the Taliban in 1996.
+Tajiks are increasingly mobilizing themselves politically, and many are associated with the Jamiat-e Islami party.

-Since then the Tajiks dominated what came to be referred to as the Northern Alliance – the conglomeration of opposition grouping fighting the Taliban that the internationally community recognized as the government of Afghanistan after the fall of the Taliban.
-During the Taliban regime Tajiks amongst other ethnic groups were suppressed, and many were killed after the Taliban’s takeover of Mazar-i Sharif in 1998.
+Since then the Tajiks dominated what came to be referred to as the Northern Alliance – the conglomeration of opposition groups fighting the Taliban that the international community recognized as the government of Afghanistan after the fall of the Taliban.
+During the Taliban regime, Tajiks along with other ethnic groups were suppressed, and many were killed after the Taliban’s takeover of the northern city of Mazar-i-Sharif in 1998.

-In 2001, following the September 11 attacks on the United States (US), the US led a coalition of forces to overthrow the Taliban regime, which allegedly sheltered leaders of al-Qaeda.
-The coalition cooperated with the Northern Alliance, whose members dominated the interim government, although it was headed by a non-aligned Pashtun, Hamid Karzai.
+In 2001, following the 11 September attacks on the US, the US led an international coalition of forces to overthrow the Taliban regime, which had allied itself with al-Qaeda.
+The coalition cooperated with the Northern Alliance, although it was headed by a non-aligned Pashtun, Hamid Karzai.

-The political situation of the Tajiks changed radically in 2001, when the US led a coalition in overthrowing the Pashtun-dominated Taliban government.
+The political situation of the Tajiks changed radically in 2001 when the US led a coalition in overthrowing the Pashtun-dominated Taliban government.
 Although led by a Pashtun, Hamid Karzai, the interim government set in place by 2002 was dominated by ethnic Tajiks.
 Tajiks are unlikely to mount a large-scale rebellion against the state so long as they maintain their level of representation.
-Nonetheless Tajiks continue to be involved in inter-communal warfare, primarily against the majority Pashtuns.
-Until the central government is strong enough to contain war-lordism, such clashes are likely to continue.
+Nonetheless, Tajiks belonging to armed groups continue to be involved in inter-communal warfare, primarily against Pashtuns.
+Until the central government is strong enough to contain warlordism, such clashes are likely to continue.

-Tajiks are represented at national level by a variety of political organizations and parties, though the dominant one continues to be the Jami'at-e Islami.
+Tajiks are represented at the national level by a variety of political organizations and parties, though the dominant one continues to be the Jamiat-e Islami.
 Since no political parties were allowed to participate in the 2005 legislative elections, all candidates ran as individuals.
-As a result Tajiks also are represented by Tajiks not aligned to any specific political grouping.
+As a result, Tajiks also are represented by Tajiks not aligned to any specific political grouping.

 Current grievances among the community centre on the issue of political participation.
 There appears to be a desire among the political elites within the community for greater involvement not only over Tajik-majority regions but also for a greater stake in the central government.
-While Tajiks have not engaged in armed rebellion since the overthrow of the Taliban they have maintained in a relatively high level of communal conflict with Pashtuns.
+While Tajiks have not engaged in armed rebellion since the overthrow of the Taliban, those belonging to armed groups have maintained a relatively high level of communal conflict with Pashtuns.
 They also desire greater economic opportunities and are mindful of the discrimination they face in pro-Taliban areas due to their prominent role in ousting the previous regime.

-Many Tajiks, along with other non-Pashtun Afghan minorities, are particularly wary of the inclusion of the Taliban in current peace negotiations, and fear the outcome of any compromise with the Taliban would likely result in increased discrimination against Tajiks due to their prominent opposition to the Taliban.
-These concerns have been further heightened by the recent assassination by a Taliban militant of former Tajik president Burhanuddin Rabbani in September 2011, who had been heading the High Peace Council in charge of peace negotiations.
+Many Tajiks, along with other non-Pashtun Afghan minorities, are particularly wary of the inclusion of the Taliban in any peace negotiations and fear the outcome of any compromise with the Taliban, which would likely result in increased discrimination against Tajiks due to their prominent opposition to the Taliban.
+These concerns were further heightened by the assassination by a Taliban militant of former President Burhanuddin Rabbani, a Tajik, in September 2011, who had been heading the High Peace Council in charge of peace negotiations.